 A charismatic law professor who became the democratic face of post-Soviet St. Petersburg, mentoring both Putin and Medvedev before his mysterious death.

-Anatoly Sobchak emerged from the world of academia as a sharp-tongued legal scholar, a background that made him an unlikely political star.
-In the chaotic final years of the Soviet Union, his intellectual rigor and telegenic confidence propelled him to the forefront of Russia's democratic movement.
-Elected as the first mayor of a reborn Saint Petersburg in 1991, he presided over the city's symbolic reopening to the West, navigating a tumultuous era of economic shock and nascent capitalism.
-His city hall became a famed training ground for a generation of future leaders, including a young deputy named Vladimir Putin.
-Sobchak's liberal stance eventually made him a target; after a bruising electoral defeat and facing corruption investigations, he fled to Paris, only to return dramatically to aid Putin's 2000 presidential campaign.
-His sudden death that same year, from a reported heart attack in a provincial hotel room, remains shrouded in speculation and cemented his legacy as a pivotal, tragic figure of Russia's transition.
+Anatoly Sobchak was elected the first mayor of a reborn Saint Petersburg in 1991.
+A sharp-tongued legal scholar, he presided over the city's reopening to the West during economic shock and nascent capitalism.
+His city hall trained a generation of future leaders, including deputy Vladimir Putin.
+Sobchak fled to Paris after a bruising electoral defeat and corruption investigations.
+He returned to aid Putin's 2000 presidential campaign.
+His sudden death that year from a reported heart attack in a provincial hotel room remains shrouded in speculation.
+He was a pivotal, tragic figure of Russia's transition.

 1928–1945